 Polycystic Ovary Syndrome (PCOS)

-Hormonal disorder causing irregular periods, excess androgens, and metabolic issues.
+A common hormonal disorder causing irregular periods, excess androgen hormones, and polycystic ovaries, often leading to fertility challenges and metabolic issues.

 What is Polycystic Ovary Syndrome (PCOS)?